 To diagnose SCD, patch testing is required.

 What foods can trigger systemic contact dermatitis?

-and foods that are related to balsam of Peru, which is a type of fragrance additive.
+and foods that are related to balsam of Peru, which is a type of fragrance additive

 Many people are surprised to learn that fragrance additives are actually related to some very common foods.
 One of the fragrance additives that I frequently test is called balsam of Peru.
 This is a natural substance, derived from a tree, and it breaks down into certain chemical constituents.
-Some of these are related to foods.
+Some of these chemical constituents are related to foods.